-The junior practicum is completed as a requirement of SOWK 3202 General Practice of Social Work II.
-It is a 50- hour experience over a five week period during the spring semester.
-The senior practica occur during the student’s graduating year and include 15 hours per week over a 15-week period for each of two semesters.
-The senior practica are completed as a requirement of SOWK 4998 and 4999 Practicum and Seminar I and II.
+The junior practicum is completed as a requirement of SOWK 3400 (Junior Integrative Seminar).
+It is a 50- hour experience over a five-week period during the spring semester.
+The senior practicum occurs during the student’s graduating year and includes 15 hours per week in the field and an additional five hours in professional social work training activities on campus with faculty.
+The senior practicum experiences are completed as a requirement of SOWK 4998 and 4999 Field Practicum I and II.
+Additionally, students are enrolled concurrently in SOWK 4995 and 4996, Integrative Seminar and Advanced Integrative Seminar.
 One of the primary functions of seminar is to assist students in integrating what they have learned in the classroom with their observations and practice decisions in the field.

 The field education experience is the capstone of learning for Dalton State BSW students.
 Most students thrive in their field experience.
 Many BSW graduates remember their field experiences as the most important aspect of their social work education.
 All agree that experiential learning leads to professional growth and the development of generalist social work skills.